 Learning Support Coordinator

 School chaplaincy is a program officially endorsed by the Education Department and provided by YouthCARE WA who provide training, counselling and supervision to their Chaplains.
 The Chaplain’s primary role is to cultivate the personal and social wellbeing of students, their families and staff in need of social, emotional, mental, physical and spiritual support from a non-denominational perspective.
 This involves building relationships and supporting students, families and staff one on one and in small groups as needed, and during critical incidences.
-Our Chaplain runs the whole school Values programme and facilitates small group programs such as Rainbows.
-They are a valuable link into the wider community and provide additional practical help for administrative and teaching staff.
+Our School Chaplain is Mrs Karen Burke.
 If you would like to see the Chaplain, or seek support for your child, ask your child’s teacher or the office to send a message to the Chaplain.

 A School Psychologist visits the school once a fortnight on Wednesday.
 Referrals to the school psychologist are to be made through the Learning Support Coordinator.
 The primary role of the School Psychologist is to support teaching staff in providing the best educational programs for all students, and that ALL students can access the curriculum and haave the skills to do so.